robcronin/lambda-with-layer-example/README.md

 Assuming you have your AWS credentials set up (if not see [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/))

 - `git clone git@github.com:robcronin/lambda-with-layer-example.git`
+- Add a secret to your paramter store with key `test_secret`
 - Deploy layer:
   - `cd access-ssm`
   - `yarn`